mingdom/omninmo/docs/-executive.md

 # Master list of things we should address
-1. Meme stocks
-2. Confidence not really useful
+- Confidence not really useful
-3. Datetime of logs
+- Datetime of logs
-4. Unnecessary flags
+- Unnecessary flags

-Last thing:
+- Don't put the .env file in git

+Log:
-LLM totally failed at doing a refactor to remove a flag.
+- Cursor totally failed at doing a refactor to remove a flag.
 Maybe try this in vscode with augment next?
+- I was able to achieve this in Augment.
+- Augment also fixed caching for me